Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Miami Heat shooting in the 2005-2006 NBA season

 \section{Miami Heat shooting in the 2005-2006 NBA season}

 On 20 June 2006, the Miami Heat team defeated the Dallas Mavericks in the finals and won their first NBA championship.
-The analysis of the information play-by-play provided by the \cite{pbp} about the team is very interesting, and gives many clues on their successful season.
+The analysis of the information play-by-play provided by the \cite{pbp} about the team is very interesting and gives many clues on their successful season.
 Specifically, we are interested in analysing their shooting performance.
-We consider all of the {\it field} and {\it free throws} of all matches of the championship, a total of $11 042$ shots in 105 matches, $5 922$ of which were baskets made.
-For each of these shots the distance in feet from the shooting position to the basket, the match, and the sequential order per match in which each shot was taken were taken into account.
+We consider all of the {\it field shots} and {\it free throws} of all games of the championship, a total of $11 042$ shots in 105 games, $5 922$ of which were baskets made.
+For each of these shots the distance in feet from the shooting position to the basket, the game, and the sequential order per game in which each shot was taken were taken into account.

 Figure \ref{fig:chart} is a shot chart \citep{zuccolotto2020basketball} of the Miami Heat's {\it field shots} during the 2005-2006 NBA season.
 It can be clearly seen that most shots are taken just beyond the {\it three-point line} or just below the basket.
-On the other hand, as might be expected, most of the shots the team took from further away were missed.
+On the other hand, as it might be expected, most of the shots the team took from further away were missed.